middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/rds/+page.md

 ### Connecting through a CNAME

 RDS certificates are issued for the instance or cluster endpoint, not for a DNS alias you point at it.
 If `host` is a CNAME such as `db.example.com`, hostname verification fails because the certificate does not name it.
 Pass `servername` with the real RDS endpoint so the certificate is checked against that name.
-Node's `tls` also sends it as the SNI name, and the socket still connects to `host`.
+Node's `tls` also sends it as the SNI name, and the socket still connects to `host`. `pg` replaces `servername` with `host` after merging the ssl object, so `ssl()` also sets `checkServerIdentity` bound to `servername`; with either driver the certificate is verified only against the endpoint you configured, never against the alias.

 ```javascript
 import rds from '@middy/rds'